CAR 2023 - Advancing Imaging Care Through Innovation

 - Adopt an evidence-based approach to common radiologic findings to enable the formulation of an appropriate differential diagnosis.

-- Discuss characteristic appearances and distinguishing imaging features related to emergencies in radiology in each of the following subspecialties: neuroradiology, cardiothoracic, abdominal (GI/GU), and pediatric.
+- Discuss characteristic appearances and distinguishing imaging features in each of the following subspecialties: musculoskeletal, breast, neuroradiology, cardiothoracic, abdominal (GI/GU), and pediatric imaging.

 CanMEDS roles: Medical Expert